-Clear 'line of sight' between the program's aims and 1.
-Alignment objectives and those of the broader organisation (or partnership).
-2. Lived and living The voice of people with lived and living experience of suicide informs all aspects of the program. experience of suicide 3.
-Collaboration Actively seeking and building relationships, partnerships and collaborations, both formally and informally.
+1. Alignment Clear 'line of sight' between the program's aims and objectives and those of the broader organisation (or partnership).
+2. Lived and living experience of suicide The voice of people with lived and living experience of suicide informs all aspects of the program.
+3. Collaboration Actively seeking and building relationships, partnerships and collaborations, both formally and informally.
 4. Program framework The 'behind the scenes' functions that wrap around the program when it is being delivered.
-How the program is designed and implemented to ensure a 5.
-Program management safe and supportive environment for all who interact with it.
-6. Program outcomes and How the program collects, analyses and learns from feedback, implementing those learnings to improve the knowledge sharing program and inform the wider suicide prevention sector.
+5. Program management How the program is designed and implemented to ensure a safe and supportive environment for all who interact with it.
+Program outcomes and knowledge sharing How the program collects, analyses and learns from feedback, implementing those learnings to improve the program and inform the wider suicide prevention sector.